No-Bake Chocolate Peanut Butter Bars

 - Coarse salt , for topping (optional)

 - Pulse the graham crackers in a food processor until they are crumbs.
+Or place them in a ziplock bag and beat with a rolling pin.
 Set aside.

-- Dump contents into a greased half-sheet pan or 9x13-inch pan and press into the pan evenly, using greased fingers or a greased spatula (I actually like to use the paper wrappers from the butter, they are perfect for a job like this.)
+- Dump contents into a quarter-sheet pan or 9×13-inch pan lined with parchment paper and press into the pan evenly, using greased fingers or a greased spatula (I actually like to use the paper wrappers from the butter, they are perfect for a job like this.)

 - In a double boiler over barely simmering water, melt the chocolate chips, stirring until smooth.
 Remove from heat and pour on top of peanut butter mixture.
 Use a spatula to spread evenly.
-Sprinkle with chopped peanuts and salt, if desired.
+Sprinkle with salt, if desired.

 - Chill in the fridge for 1-2 hours until set.
 Slice and serve.
 For best results, store in the fridge.

 - Not natural-style peanut butter will work best for these bars.
 You can use natural style if you’d like, but the bars will be much softer.